 Elements of Your Investment Portfolio

-Your investment portfolio includes the investments and assets held in a variety of accounts, such as:
+Your investment portfolio includes the holdings and assets held in a variety of accounts, such as:

 Any of these investment accounts may contain various assets, e.g. equities (stocks), mutual funds, fixed income (bonds), options, exchange-traded funds (ETFs), commodities, and futures.

-It’s even possible to own real estate or real estate investment trusts (REITs) in an investment portfolio.
+It’s even possible to own real estate or real estate investment trusts (REITs) in a portfolio.
 In combination, these assets comprise an investment portfolio.

-The ideal investment portfolio is designed to meet your current and future financial needs.
+The ideal one is designed to meet your current and future financial needs.
 To invest for retirement, including the following assets to achieve these goals.

 Invest in the Future: Growth Stocks

 A retirement plan is supposed to grow over decades until you’re ready to enjoy retirement.
 Growth assets, e.g. real estate and stocks, usually create the core of a successful retirement portfolio.
-Of course, not all stocks are considered growth stocks.
+Of course, not all of them are considered growth stocks.

-It’s possible to purchase blue chip stocks, or company shares considered to be mature and reliable choices for investors.
+It’s possible to acquire blue chip stocks, or company shares considered to be mature and reliable choices for investors.

 Choose growing companies if you’re years away from retirement.
 Typically, fast-growing companies also exceed the current inflation rate.
 The inflation rate measures the rate at which wholesale and retail prices increase over time.

 Kiplinger.com reports that stocks have outpaced all other asset classes’ returns over time.
-For example, from the years 1926 – 2018, stock investments delivered approximately 10 percent growth each year.
+For example, from the years 1926 – 2018, stocks delivered approximately 10 percent growth each year.

-In contrast, bond investments posted approximately half that (about five percent).
+In contrast, bonds posted approximately half that (about five percent).
 Cash or cash equivalents typically returned less, averaging about 3.5 percent each year throughout the period.

 Even a retirement portfolio that’s designed to conserve capital and generate income often includes a small number of stock holdings to hedge your capital against inflation.

-How to Diversify Your Investment Portfolio for Retirement
+How to Diversify Your Portfolio for Retirement ?

 Portfolio diversification is one of the ways to protect your retirement assets.
 The assets in which you’re diversified might change over time until you reach retirement age.